Sportsbook Apps: Best mobile sportsbook sites and apps

 The Bookmaker sportsbook app (mobile website) is what we would call a complete utilitarian experience.
 This is actually quite beneficial, since the betting site loads lightning fast on mobile devices and if you are at a game, seeing a player limping out and want to beat the odds makers to the punch and place a wager accordingly - you know it would be a race to the finish and the faster you are the better chance to lock in the numbers before the sportsbook changes them.
 But even if you are not in one of those rare situations - it's actually very refreshing to see a sportsbook app that is focused heavily on what they should be doing in the first place - offering a fast and easy way to place a bet.
 You won't be overwhelmed by graphics, confusing (and deep) menus - you need to place a bet with the Bookmaker mobile app, you can do it nearly in an instant.
 Couple the app with the fact that Bookmaker remains the best sportsbook online and you end up with one of the top choice for betting on your smartphone or tablet.

 We placed 5Dimes at the bottom of the list not because of bad mobile experience.
-As a matter of fact, the 5Dimes app is pretty good, it does everything you would expect from a mobile site – nice layout and organization of the various menus, not overly graphical leading to fast speeds, ease of placing wagers, etc. But for a while now this sportsbook has decided to improve their customers’ security by flagging logins from IPs different than your last, which on paper may look good, but in real life is a real pain in the behind.
+As a matter of fact, the 5Dimes app is pretty good, it does everything you would expect from a mobile site - nice layout and organization of the various menus, not overly graphical leading to fast speeds, ease of placing wagers, etc. But for a while now this sportsbook has decided to improve their customers' security by flagging logins from IPs different than your last, which on paper may look good, but in real life is a real pain in the behind.
 Every time you log in from a different IP or clear your cookies, both things every security-cautious internet user should be doing these days, 5Dimes requires you to verify your login via an email code.
-And even if you don’t do any of those on purpose, using your phone will do it for you – switching networks, WiFi hotspots, etc., all will force you to verify your sportsbook account login more often than not.
+And even if you don't do any of those on purpose, using your phone will do it for you mt-image-center switching networks, WiFi hotspots, etc., all will force you to verify your sportsbook account login more often than not.
 We think that this feature is quite annoying but the 5Dimes sportsbook is a legend and a lot of people are willing to put up with this minor annoyance in order to place bets with this top-rated sportsbook.
-And if you don’t mind doing this on your phone – it’s a minor bother, and the sportsbook app is worth it.
+And if you don't mind doing this on your phone - it's a minor bother, and the sportsbook app is worth it.

 Sure, technically, only the European-facing online bookmakers are actually building apps in the proper sense of the word - programs that run directly on your smartphone without the need of a browser.
 What we have here are not exactly sportsbook apps, but rather the mobile versions of the betting website for each of the sportsbooks in question.
 However, if the mobile website was designed the right way, it actually offers more benefit than using an app.
 For example, security is much improved, since you don't have to worry about securing two different things (the regular website and the app itself) and especially with the continuous Android fragmentations, it is very hard to keep customers happy by designing a sportsbook app that would run perfectly on all versions.
 For this and a few other reasons, the sports betting companies have chosen to go with the mobile versions rather than creating betting apps for Android or iOS.
 We think is the better choice and as you see from the examples of the sportsbooks here, the mobile betting sites are rather intuitive and a breeze to use.